Sextant-Observed Altitude of the Sun

-Observed sextant height of the sun: On this self-instruction platform, you’ll discover the significance of sextant corrections through a series of eight identical exercises, commencing with the LA ROCHELLE exercise.
+Sextant-Observed Altitude of the Sun: On this self-instruction platform, you’ll discover the significance of sextant corrections through a series of eight identical exercises, commencing with the LA ROCHELLE exercise.

 On this page, we explore the theory behind determining the observed height of the sun.
-If you’ve been following the course, you’ve already learned about apparent height and its calculation.
+If you’ve been following the course, you’ve already learned about apparent altitude and its calculation.

 part of the worksheet, how to calculate the observed height from the apparent height

-This step involves correcting for atmospheric refraction as well as compensation for the varying diameters and distances of both the Sun and the Earth throughout the year.
+This step involves correcting for atmospheric refraction as well as compensating for the varying diameters and distances of both the Sun and the Earth throughout the year.

-Consequently, these adjustments collectively result in the final observed height, measured from the center of the Earth to the center of the Sun.
+Consequently, these adjustments collectively yield the final observed altitude, as if measured from the center of the Earth to the center of the Sun.

 Big waves at Los Hervideros, Lanzarote.
 Author image: IDS.photos from Tiverton UK

-Introducing various astronomical phenomena that can affect the accuracy of observing the Sun.
+Introducing various astronomical phenomenas that can affect the accuracy of observing the Sun.

-After correcting errors specific to the sextant and the height of the eye above the horizon to obtain the apparent height, it is necessary to account for various phenomena, such as refraction, semi-diameter, and parallax.
+After correcting errors specific to the sextant and the height of the eye above the horizon to obtain the apparent altitude, it is necessary to account for various phenomenas, such as refraction, semi-diameter, and parallax.

 Observed sextant height of the sun, image la hauteur observée